Tax Law on Sweepstakes Prizes Less Than $600

 However, neither of these issues affect how you, as a sweepstakes entrant, have to declare your taxes.

 - The rules for sweepstakes sponsors don't apply to you: The IRS says you must report your sweepstakes winnings as "Other Income" no matter what the value.
 The rules for when and how the sponsors report their winners to the IRS don't affect you.

 - Sweepstakes prizes are not gambling winnings: Sweepstakes prizes are not the same as gambling winnings, according to the IRS' rules.
 Remember, you don't pay money to enter sweepstakes!
 Sweepstakes prizes and gambling wins are reported and taxed differently.
 If a sweepstakes sponsor tries to withhold some of your winnings, you need to take extra care that you are not dealing with a sweepstakes scam.

 Remember, too, that although sponsors must file a 1099 form for prizes over $600, they can report prizes of any amount to the IRS.
 If a sponsor reports you as a winner but you don't report the prize on your taxes, the IRS might notice the discrepancy and investigate.
 And no one wants that.
 It's safer to follow the law and report all of your winnings.

 If you win a lot of prizes, it can be difficult to keep track of how much you need to declare on your taxes.
 Keeping good records of your prize wins can be a huge help.
 Keeping a spreadsheet of your wins is helpful in many ways, including making sure you actually receive the prizes you've won.

 But when it comes to doing your yearly taxes, a spreadsheet of your wins makes declaring your prizes a snap.
 All you need to do is total up the prize value column and you'll know what you need to put on your tax forms.

-A few seconds of effort after a prize win can prevent a lot of stress at tax time!
+A few seconds of effort after winning a prize can prevent a lot of stress at tax time!